 Yorkshire Water has a Strategic Business Objective to be efficient and effective now and in the future, with an industry leading workforce, zero waste and a responsible supply chain.
 As such, we are working hard to cut our greenhouse gas emissions and embodied carbon, and to reduce our resource consumption and waste production.
-We're doing this by working with our supply chain and other partners as well as focussing on our own operations.
+We're doing this by working with our supply chain and other partners as well as focusing on our own operations and using sustainable resources.

 Our continual reduction in operational greenhouse gas emissions is independently verified through our achievement of the Carbon Trust Standard.
 This is a key part of our Climate Change Strategy.

 Operational greenhouse gas emissions are those emitted in the delivery of our clean and waste water services.
 We have reduced these emissions by 18.7% since 2008/09.
 The majority of our operational emissions are associated with electricity consumption so we've been both reducing the amount of electricity we use and also increasing the amount of renewable electricity we generate ourselves.

 In 2015/16 we achieved our lowest ever emissions of 353 KTCO2(e) and we've committed to further reduce these emission and maintain the Carbon Trust Standard this year.

 Reducing embodied carbon

 Embedded carbon emissions are those that result from the purchase of goods and the construction of new assets.
 Reducing this carbon helps us realise new cost efficiencies, drive innovation and enhance our environmental performance.